BeardedTek/newsfeed/docs/README.md

 ## Deployment

+The documentation is deployed in two ways:

-The documentation is served by the Nginx container at the `/docs/` path.
-When the NewsFeed application is deployed, the documentation is automatically built as part of the Nginx container's multi-stage build process and served at the `/docs/` path.
+1. **Application Integration**: The documentation is served by the Nginx container at the `/docs/` path.
+When the NewsFeed application is deployed, the documentation is automatically built as part of the Nginx container's multi-stage build process.

+2. **GitHub Pages**: The documentation is also automatically deployed to GitHub Pages whenever changes are made to the `docs/` directory in the main branch.
+This makes the documentation available online even without running the application.